rerdavies/ToobAmp/README.md

 no-nonsense, foundation set of effects pedals to get you started.
 The plugins are primarily designed for use with the [PiPedal](https://github.com/rerdavies/pipedal) project; but the also provide native X11/Cairo user-interfaces that allow them to be used other other LV2 plugin hosts and DAWs too.

 - Neural Network Amp Models (TooB NAM, and TooML plugins).
-- Reverb (TooB Convolutin Reverb (mono and stereo), and TooB Freeverb
+- Reverb.
+TooB Convolutin Reverb (mono and stereo), and TooB Freeverb
 - Loopers (TooB 4Looper, and One-Button Looper).
 - Cab simulators (TooB Cab IR, and TooB CabSim).
 - Modulation/delay effects (TooB Delay, CE-2 Chorus, and BF-2 Flanger).